CarpenterEvan/TubeRoom/README.md

 # Welcome to the UofM ATLAS Tube Room!!
-## If you're reading this line, then everthing here is a work in progress, I don't get paid to write code and documentaton, I get paid to test tubes, this is all a passion project, so don't judge! (too much).
+## If you're reading this line, then everthing here is a work in progress, I don't get paid to write code and documentaton, I get paid to test tubes, this is all done when I have free time, so don't judge! (too much).
+Ok here is the rest of the file:

 #### If you're reading this, then I'm probably not in lab anymore, hello from ~beyond the grave~ wherever I am that's not here.